Felixsta123/Among_Us-The_Last_Crewmate/README.md

 ---
 - Installation
   - Download
-  - Compil an run the game
+  - Compile and run the game
 - Synopsis
 - How to play
 - Features